Inception-framework/debugger/README.md

 # <a name="Further"></a>Going further

-## Create, compile and run a software application
+## Create, compile and run a software user application

 The `C` sub-directory contains a very simple example C code `hello_world.c` that prints a welcome message, waits 2 seconds, prints a good bye message and exits.
 Cross-compile it on your host PC: